-Most importantly of all, many belive Mentoring is all about, Mentor knowing all the things and just waves the magic wand and things happen.
+Most importantly of all, many believe Mentoring is all about, Mentor knowing all the things and just waves the magic wand and things happen.
 I really wanted to break that perspective from all the participants.
 I wanted to make it clear that, if you can use a search engine and read the docs, you are very well a Mentor.
-Mentor is not an all knowing person.
+Mentor is not an all-knowing person.
 The only thing that a Mentor could provide was motivation for you to take up a Hack and make it happen.
-And I think, I have made that point.
+And, I think, I have made that point.

-Now coming to the actual event, to my surprise, an all students organized first time event, was just amazing organized.
-The food tough a very little delayed was just amazing.
+Now coming to the actual event, to my surprise, an all student organized first time event, was just amazing organized.
+The food tough a very little delayed was just incredible.
 Football games, the dinner together were all priceless moments I had.
 One big kudos to the organizing team.

-The participants were all college students(both from Diploma and Engineering), and majorly first timers, and it was extremely surprising for me to see, that there were a lot of hardware projects put up there.
-A lot of them had clear ideas, amazing thoughts, and all they wanted was a starting point.
+The participants were all college students(both from Diploma and Engineering), and majorly first timers, and it was astounding for me to see, that there were a lot of hardware projects put up there.
+A lot of them had clear ideas, incredible thoughts, and all they wanted was a starting point.
 To be frank, to all the teams, the only mentoring we did was get them started with programming itself.
 What ?
 I know that expression, but trust me, the college teaching of programming, is just not enough.
-There is a great deal of things that we have to learn to participate in a Hackathon and make things happed.
+There is a great deal of things that we have to learn to participate in a Hackathon and make things happened.